noronhaa/frameworkium-ui/README.md

 **Only use waits in your Page Object - _never_ in your tests**

-Everytime you load a new page, frameworkium-ui will automatically wait for that page to load, we can make more reliable by using the `@visible` annotation above various page objects, when the new page load frameworkium-ui will wait for the visibility of all elements that have been tagged `@visible` to be visible before continuing the test.
+Everytime you load a new page, frameworkium-ui will automatically wait for that page to load, we can make more reliable by using the `@Visible` annotation above various page objects, when the new page load frameworkium-ui will wait for the visibility of all elements that have been tagged `@Visible` to be visible before continuing the test.
 This means you should not need any explicit waits

 #### Related annotations